-The Economics of Natural Gas Flaring: An Agenda for Research and Policy
+The Economics of Natural Gas Venting, Flaring and Leaking in U.S. Shale: An Agenda for Research and Policy

 Date Written: July 19, 2020

-Keywords: flaring, methane, natural gas, shale, energy policy, environmental policy
+Keywords: methane, venting, flaring, leaking, natural gas, shale, energy policy, environmental policy

 JEL Classification: Q35, Q48, Q53, Q54